getappmap/appmap_swagger-ruby/README.md

     $ bundle install

-# Usage
+4. Define the Rake tasks `appmap:swagger` and `appmap:swagger:diff`.

-## Defining the `appmap:swagger` Rake tasks
+You need to define the Rake tasks, which by default are named `swagger` and `swagger:diff`.
+They are normally placed in a namespace `appmap`, to make full task names `appmap:swagger` and `appmap:swagger:diff`.

-You need to define the `appmap:swagger` and `appmap:swagger:diff` Rake tasks.
-In Rails, this is done by creating a file like `lib/tasks/appmap.rake`.
+To add the Rake tasks to a Rails app, add `lib/tasks/appmap.rake`.

-In the file, check if `appmap_swagger` is defined, and then configure the Rake tasks.
+In the file, check the Rails environment, and then configure the Rake tasks.
 You'll probably want to provide a project name and version.
-(The default project name is determined from your Rails Application class name and might be fine, actually).
+(The default project name is determined from your Rails Application class name and might work fine).

 ```ruby
 namespace :appmap do